 The area of Kosovo has been inhabited for thousands of years.
 Several empires and peoples have roamed these lands, and you can see parts from different eras while traveling around the country.

 They have a strong culture and identity and you can tell that the Kosovars are proud of their heritage.
 When others talk about history and Kosovo the first thought is often the horrible Kosovo war, but there is so much more history to discover!

 Like other Balkan countries they eat a lot of meat, so you’ll find all the Balkan classics.
 But if there is one Kosovar dish you should try then it would have to be Flija.
-Here’s a video to see more how you make this unique dish!

 Some of the interesting places to visit in Kosovo